CDCgov/PyRenew/model/docs/example-with-datasets.md

 `InfectHospRate` object that takes the infection to hospitalization rate as input.
 The `HospitalAdmissions` class is a `RandomVariable` that takes two distributions as inputs: the infection to admission interval and the infection to hospitalization rate.
-Now we can define the rest of the other model components:
+Now, we can define the rest of the other components:

 ``` python
 from pyrenew.model import HospitalizationsModel